How To Study Sociology

 What does this have to do with sociology?
 Among animals, groups come together on the basis of instinct and biology.
 Humans, on the other hand, think about the groups they will join.
 They’re conscious of the people they surround themselves with.
 Within these groups, humans are distinct from animals because they try to understand the intentions and thoughts of those around them.
 Humans also base their own reactions based on what they believe others are thinking.

 A final distinction between animals and humans is that humans assign meaning to symbols.
 However, this meaning is created within the influence of a group.
 The meaning of a symbol is shared between group members.
-Human behavior is social because humans learn what certain action represent and think about how others will react to them if they take that action.
+Human behavior is social because humans learn what certain actions represent and think about how others will react to them if they take that action.

 Take Advantage of Additional Help

-You might think that by being prepared, taking effective notes, and understanding the basics of sociology, that you’ll have done all you can to get succeed.
+You might think that by being prepared, taking effective notes, and understanding the basics of sociology, that you’ll have done all you can to succeed.
 However, it’s also important to remember that there are additional services that many schools offer that can help with your studies.
 For some students, this might mean tutoring services that are offered through teachers or teaching assistants.
 In other cases, this might mean additional materials that you can study online.
 Many teachers list the help that’s available in the syllabus.
 However, if you’re struggling to find help, make sure to talk with your instructor.
 Teachers want to help their students, and they’ll be sure to point you in the right direction for success.

 In some cases, you may even be able to partner with your fellow students to increase your chance of success.
 In fact, this may be one of the best ways of helping ensure that you succeed in your courses.
 Partnering with others helps in many ways.
 First, they can share their notes with you if you ever miss a class.
 Second, your classmates can form a study group with you that can help you be better prepared for quizzes and exams.
 Study groups can compare notes to make sure all group members have recorded important concepts and ideas.
 This makes it all the more likely that you’ll be ready to ace your exam.